 Alash is a trio of master throat singers (xöömeizhi) from Tuva, a tiny republic in the heart of Central Asia.
-Members of Alash began training in traditional Tuvan music during childhood.
-Grounded in the art of throat singing (xöömei) originally created by nomadic people of Central Asia, Alash’s members started training in traditional Tuvan music as children.
-Alash first formed while students at Kyzyl Arts College.
-Influenced by Western music trends coming out of North America, Alash practiced on hybrid Tuvan-European instruments.
-Under the guidance of Kongar-ool Ondar (best known to western audiences for his role in the film Genghis Blues), the musicians forged a new musical identity by introducing instruments like the guitar and Russian bayan (accordion) to traditional Tuvan instruments.
-The style in which Alash weaves together the old with the new adds intrigue to its arrangements. . .
+Grounded in the art of throat singing (xöömei), originally created by nomadic people of Central Asia, Alash’s members started training in traditional Tuvan music as children.
+The group first formed while students at Kyzyl Arts College; influenced by Western music trends coming out of North America, they practiced on hybrid Tuvan-European instruments.
+Under the guidance of Kongar-ool Ondar (best known to western audiences for his role in the film Genghis Blues), the musicians forged a new identity by introducing instruments like the guitar and Russian bayan (accordion) to traditional Tuvan arrangements.

-Presented in partnership with the IU Inner Asian & Uralic National Resource Center.
+Presented by the IU Inner Asian and Uralic National Resource Center.